fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 To check the  performance load, you need to prepare a maximum-sized volume of messages of the expected size to send for the processing and measuring of latency and throughput.
-Let\'s kick off our performance tuning guide by taking into account these considerations.
+Let's kick off our performance tuning guide by taking into account these considerations.